KyoriPowered/adventure-docs/source/minimessage/api.rst

 Handling Arguments
 ------------------

-Tag resolvers have an :java:`ArgumentQueue` paremeter, which provides any tag arguments that are present in the input.
+Tag resolvers have an :java:`ArgumentQueue` parameter, which provides any tag arguments that are present in the input.
 Helper methods on :java:`Tag.Argument` can assist with conversions of the tag.

 Exceptions thrown by the :java:`popOr()` methods will interrupt execution, but are not currently exposed to users outside of debug output.
-We plan to add an auto-completion function that can reveal some of this information to the user, so please do try to write useful error messaces in custom tag resolvers.
+We plan to add an auto-completion function that can reveal some of this information to the user, so please do try to write useful error messages in custom tag resolvers.

 Tags
 ^^^^